winstonjay/SeizeTheBall/README.md

-# Snatch the Ball!
+# Seize the Ball!

 **WORK IN PROGRESS**

 A virtual ball game to play on Twitter.
-Snatch the ball by tweeting by and see how long you can keep hold of it.
+Seize the ball by tweeting "@seizeTheBall I have the ball" and see how long you manage keep hold of it.

 ## Environment Setup
 You will need a MySQL server and a [Twitter developer](https://developer.twitter.com/content/developer-twitter/en.html) account and an app created to generate the credentials required for this application.